Akashdeep77-hx/Akashdeep77-hx/README.md

 ### 👋 Hello World!
 I'm [AKASHDEEP CHIK BARAIK]

 I'm a passionate software developer with a love for turning ideas into reality through code.
-My journey in the world of programming began [JUST A YEAR AGO], and since then, I've been on an exciting learning adventure.
+My journey in the world of programming began years ago, and since then, I've been on an exciting learning adventure.

 ### 💻 What I Do